tagazok/my-workshops/static-web-apps/tutorial.md

 title: Start with a website
 ---

-Once upon a time, there was a website that needed a place to live and a backend to be more interactive.
+Once upon a time, there was a website that needed a place to live, be visible to the world and a backend to be more interactive.

-## Download the website template
+### Download the website template

 Download from resources on the left or <a href="" target="_blank">here</a>

+### Deploy your website on GitHub

 Azure Static Web Apps has been built from the start to work with GitHub so, the first thing you will do is to create a new GitHub repo and push the source code you just downloaded.

+Go on <a href="https://github.com" target="_blank">Github.com</a>, create a new repository and push you code to it.

 --sep--
 ---